therajvira/customcursors-metrox3/README.md

 # Custom Cursors - metrox3
 Install this Custom Cursors for your Windows OS.
-Source: https://www.deviantart.com/exsess/art/Metro-X3-Cursors-Update-Two-411020859

 ## Install
 - Right click on a .inf file located in any one of the folders (ex: Bold->Crimson->Install.inf)*